 Whether at corporate events or summer camp as a kid, you’re probably very familiar with icebreaker games.
 These activities are a staple for a reason, however.
 During the pandemic, your office may have added team members who have never actually set foot in your office — until now.
 While small talk on Zoom meetings is one thing, ensuring these employees get the full office experience — from birthday parties to water cooler talk — is essential to maintaining morale, and ultimately, retention.
 Some great office team building activities include group competitions, charity events in the community and even holding brainstorming sessions in a fun spot outside the office, like a local brewery.

-These activities give employees a chance to talk in person in a setting besides the office and can even help new hires get to know the neighbourhood — building a connection with the office as a place.
+These activities give employees a chance to talk in person in a setting besides the office and can even help new hires get to know the neighborhood — building a connection with the office as a place.
 Bonus points for supporting some of the local businesses that share your office area — they would probably love the assistance after a challenging year.

 Give a welcoming gift basket

+Looking for more tangible welcome back ideas?
 Nothing says “we missed you” quite like a basket of cookies, candy and even a gift card or two with a kind Greeting Card attached.
 These baskets let your employees know you appreciate the time they’re taking to make the transition to the office smooth and exciting.
 Plus, it’s a great way to show off that you know what kind of candy your team likes!

 To go the extra mile, try including a Hardcover Notebook or other useful item customised with your company’s logo.
 This little gift can help build affinity and company unity in a way that’s challenging to do over a computer screen.